MoseyByrne/HairSalon/README.md

 #### By Mo Byrne

-#### An application to keep track of a salon's stylists and their Clients.
+#### An application to keep track of a HairSalon's stylists and their Clients.

 ## Technologies Used